rohit-chouhan/pysql/README.md

 ### Inserting data
 ------------
-For Inserting data in database, you have to mention the connector object with table name, and data as sets.
+For Inserting data in the database, you have to mention the connector object with table name, and data as sets.
 ##### Syntex -
 ```python
 data = 	{